Music | Comedy | Storytelling

 In December 2015, we began producing events in West Acton.
 The response surpassed expectations.
 To date, we have sold more than 8,000 tickets to a wide variety of music, comedy, and storytelling events and have also hosted events in Concord, Arlington, Framingham, Lincoln, and Maynard.

 upcoming events & Tickets

-We will continue to select a lineup of the best and brightest comics working in the Boston area and nationally.
-The comedians who have joined us have appeared on Comedy Central, The TV Guide Channel, Comedy Bang!
+We continue to select a lineup of the best and brightest comics working in the Boston area and nationally.
+The comedians who have joined us have appeared on The Late Show with Stephen Colbert, The Tonight Show with Jimmy Fallon, Comedy Central, The TV Guide Channel, Comedy Bang!
 Bang!
 Live!
-Podcast, NPR’s Commonwealth Journal, Lifetime’s Girls Night Out and have opened for numerous well-known comedians.
+Podcast, NPR’s Commonwealth Journal, TruTV, Lifetime’s Girls Night Out and have opened for numerous well-known comedians.
 Our audiences have, frankly, been surprised by the level of talent we’ve brought to the ‘burbs.